Package 'stratallo'

 Title: Optimum Sample Allocation in Stratified Sampling

-Authors: Wojciech Wójciak [aut, cre], Jacek Wesołowski [sad], Robert Wieczorkowski [ctb]
+Authors: Wojciech Wójciak [aut, cre], Jacek Wesołowski [sad], Robert Wieczorkowski [ctb], David Munoz Tord [ctb]

 Maintainer: Wojciech Wójciak <[email protected]>